 - At the parking area on Blockhusudden, Blockhusringen

-There are two ATMs on Djurgården, one outside Gröna Lund’s main entrance at Allmänna Gränd, and the other outside of Skansen’s main entrance on Djurgårdsslätten.
+There are two ATMs at Djurgården.
+One outside of Gröna Lund’s main entrance (Allmänna Gränd) and the other outside of Skansen’s main entrance (Djurgårdsslätten).

 No, at Djurgården you can not exchange money.
-The nearest Forex Bank is located at Kungsgatan 2 or inside the Shopping malls NK or Gallerian at Hamngatan.
+You will find the nearest Forex Bank at Gallerian shopping mall at Hamngatan where you can exchange money.

 Click here for more information about Forex Bank.

-No, you are not allowed to put up a tent or to camp on Djurgården.
+No, you are not allowed to put up a tent or camp on Djurgården.

 Of course!
 Bring your future spouse, your guests, and a wedding officiant for an open-air wedding in Djurgården’s nature.

 Or you can book a wedding in Djurgården’s church, in Seglora church at Skansen and at some of our museums.
 On Valentine’s Day, drop-in ceremonies are organized in some places.

 Djurgården is a public place, but there are areas where alcohol consumption is not permitted.
-In southern Djurgården there is an alcohol prohibition in Galärparken.
+On southern Djurgården, drinking alcohol is prohibited at Galärparken.

-There is no prohibition, but if you intend to barbecue on Djurgården, show respect for the surroundings, and be sure to pay attention to when there is a fire prohibition, and to follow the Stockholm municipal regulations.
-This means that you do not leave litter in the nature, damage the ground, or cause a fire hazard!
+There is no ban as such, but if you intend to barbecue at Djurgården, show respect for the surroundings, be sure to check if there is a fire ban in place and follow the Stockholm municipal regulations.
+This means not leaving any litter, damaging the ground, or causing a fire hazard!

 For barbecuing we recommend gravelled areas, or the prepared barbecue area at Fredrik Bloms väg.

-At Djurgården there are many kilometres of prepared bridle ways through the landscape.
-It is allowed to ride on public roads, and marked trails.
+At Djurgården there are many kilometres of bridleways that take you through beautiful scenery.
+You are allowed to ride on public roads and marked trails.
 However, riding should be avoided when the ground is soft and can be damaged.
-The rider is required to leave preference for walking, for example when walking and riding parts or crossing.
+The rider is required to give way to pedestrians, for example, when walking or at crossings.
 Use common sense, and the horseback riding will be a nice experience for you and everyone else on Djurgården.

-At Greve von Essen väg 63, near Kaknästornet, you will find “Häståkeriet” which arranges tours that include horseback riding, and horse-drawn carriage rides along the Djurgården Canal.
+At Greve von Essen väg 63 near Kaknästornet you will find Häståkeriet, who arrange tours that include horseback riding, and horse-drawn carriage rides along the Djurgården Canal.